kevinctofel/excellent_stream/src/posts/2025-mid-year-update.md

 Since accepting one of those offers we've been dealing with seller requests: a new HVAC system and hot water heater for example.
 We've had to manage paperwork in anticipation for the settlement later this month.
 And we've had to clean out all of our belongings from the house.

 We're in the home stretch of that process now.
-Both of us have everything we wanted from the hosue in our respective apartments.
+Both of us have everything we wanted from the house in our respective apartments.

 She has a storage facility for some of her belongings.
 I'm a minimalist, so I don't.
 That's not a judgement, just a fact.
 She and I are different people with different lifestyles and expectations; nothing wrong with that.